LEAF: Navigating Concept Drift in Cellular Networks: Introduction

-Our initial tests with a major cellular provider in the US show that LEAF is effective in practice.
-We believe that LEAF can also be applied beyond cellular networks, to other network management problems that use black-box models for regression-based prediction.
-Our belief in the generalizability of LEAF arises from the diversity in time series across KPIs and time present in our dataset that LEAF tackles successfully.
+To the best of our knowledge, LEAF is the first method to provide explanations for concept drift for regression, building on previous work that has largely focused on classification problems~\cite{jordaney2017transcend,yang2021cade}.
+We thus envision LEAF being applied beyond cellular networks, to other network management problems that use black-box models for regression-based prediction.
+Our belief in the generalizability of LEAF arises from the diversity in time series across KPIs and time that LEAF tackles successfully.
 Such avenues present rich opportunities for future work.